 Idea Pitch Competitions at your University: Panelists will discuss details of their Pitch competitions which include Idea and Business Plan competitions.
 Topics include organization, prizes, garnering campus and community support, judging, advertising, promotions, timing, etc.

-Getting the word out: Successful Entrepreneurial Events: Panelists are invited to discuss their most successful entrepreneurial events – from concept to execution.
+Gettin' the word out: Marketing & Social Media: Panelists are invited to discuss their most successful entrepreneurial events and programs – from concept to execution.
 Small, medium, and major events are shared.
+Ideas around how to market and utilize social media to develop a successful chapter and interactive membership will be discussed.

 CEO Chapter – Building Membership: Chapter leaders will discuss how membership activities are the heart of the club.
 Social activities, membership duties, recruiting, notifications, faculty partnerships, benefits, retention strategies are examined.